Dosage Form: tablet, film coated

 Lactic Acidosis and Severe Hepatomegaly with Steatosis

-Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogues and other antiretrovirals.
+Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogues, including Lamivudine.
 A majority of these cases have been in women.
-Obesity and prolonged nucleoside exposure may be risk factors.
-Most of these reports have described patients receiving nucleoside analogues for treatment of HIV infection, but there have been reports of lactic acidosis in patients receiving Lamivudine for hepatitis B. Caution should be exercised when administering Lamivudine tablets (HBV) to any patient with known risk factors for liver disease; however, cases also have been reported in patients with no known risk factors.
-Treatment with Lamivudine tablets (HBV) should be suspended in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity (which may include hepatomegaly and steatosis even in the absence of marked transaminase elevations).
+Female sex and obesity may be risk factors for the development of lactic acidosis and severe hepatomegaly with steatosis in patients treated with antiretroviral nucleoside analogues.
+Treatment with Lamivudine should be suspended in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity, which may include hepatomegaly and steatosis even in the absence of marked transaminase elevations.

 The following adverse reactions are discussed in other sections of the labeling:

 • Exacerbations of hepatitis B [see Boxed Warning, Warnings and Precautions (5.1)].